cloudshiftinc/codeartifact-gradle-plugin/README.md

 ## Setting up CloudFront with CodeArtifact

-CloudFront can be used as a content delivery network in front of CloudFront to optimize downloads for distributed teams.
+CloudFront can be used as a content delivery network in front of CodeArtifact to optimize downloads for distributed teams.

 Here is an example of a CloudFront distribution configuration via AWS CDK: